jperry808/jperry808.io/projects/computerstore.md

 - Barcodes cannot be duplicate
 - Must delete computer objects by the barcode

-It was challenging at first but this project taught me a lot about how to check if your code is foolproof and to make sure nobody can mess up your code no matter how hard they try.
+**Outcome and Reflections**
+Through this project I deepened my foundational programming skills, especially in object oriented programming.
+Input validation and handing exceptions helped me understand how to handle real-world scenarios and solve problems that I will surely encounter in the future.

+**Links and Resources**
-Source: <a href="https://github.com/jperry808/computerstore"><i class="large github icon "></i>jperry/ics-211-computerstore</a>
+- Source: <a href="https://github.com/jperry808/computerstore"><i class="large github icon "></i>jperry/ics-211-computerstore</a>

-Video Demo: <a href="https://youtu.be/3tyZNfhP28Q"><i class="large github icon "></i>jperry/ics-211-computerstore-demo</a>
+- Video Demo: <a href="https://youtu.be/3tyZNfhP28Q"><i class="large github icon "></i>jperry/ics-211-computerstore-demo</a>